Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/features-and-requirements.md

       - Personal details

-      - Payment information

-      - Privacy settings

       - Delete Account

-- The system shall contain a sidebar on the left with the following menus
+- The system shall contain a bar at the top with the following menus

     - Home

+    - Profile

-    - Saved Listings
+    - Your Tools

     - Your Listings

+    - Your Reviews

+    - Messages